vinsworldcom/PPC/README.txt

 requirements are met.
 This is essentially why I developed this in the first place - packet crafting on Windows after XP discontinued raw socket support.
-I developed, tested and currently run this on Windows (from XP to 7, both 32- and 64-bit flavors with Strawberry Perl 5.16 and later in both 32- and 64-bit flavors).
+I developed, tested and currently run this on Windows (from XP to 10, both 32- and 64-bit flavors with Strawberry Perl 5.16 and up in both 32- and 64-bit flavors).

 For *nix installations, this *may* work for IPv4 depending on the Net::Pcap